AviatrixSystems/Docs/HowTos/Anonymous_Browsing.rst

 VPC ID             Choose the VPC ID of VPC #1
-Gateway Name       This name is arbitrary (e.g. vpc-01-avx-gw) Public Subnet      Select a public subnet where the gateway will be deployed (e.g. 10.1.0.0/24) Gateway Size       t2.micro is fine for testing.
+Gateway Name       This name is arbitrary (e.g. vpc-01-avx-gw) Public Subnet      Select a public subnet where the gateway will be deployed (e.g. 10.1.0.0/24) Gateway Size       t2.micro is fine for testing
 Enable NAT         Uncheck this box (IMPORTANT)
 VPN Access         Uncheck this box
 ==============     ====================